Last revised: February 19, 2022

 The M&H operated northwesterly from Albany to Schenectady using the Pine Bush topography that is located between both cities for its 16-mile right-of-way.

 Soon after the line opened the company received its first steam locomotive, the DeWitt Clinton later that fall (the M&H also operated with real horse-power to complement its early steamers).

 It was an 0-4-0 design and somewhat resembled the Stourbridge Lion operated on the nearby Delaware & Hudson Canal Company with a horizontal boiler, same wheel arrangement, and trailing carriage (early tender).
-To read more about the history of the Mohawk & Hudson please click here.

 The Clinton was one of the first locomotives built in the United States, partially constructed at the West Point Foundry based in based in Cold Spring, New York (near NYC).

 The foundry had also churned out the SCC&RR's Best Friend of Charleston and also rebuilt a number of early English-built steam locomotives upon arriving from Britain such as the Stourbridge Lion.

 In service, the Clinton (named after one of New York's early governors who helped build the Erie Canal and had passed away only a few years earlier in 1828) could operate at speeds up to 30 mph.